Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

 Ukraine has 24 international airports within its total civilian airport network of 30.
-Lviv airport was built between 1923-28, when the city was being developed as an aviation hub.
-The airport introduced new aircraft for logistics during 1946-59.
+Lviv airport was built between 1923-1928, when the city was being developed as an aviation hub.
+The airport introduced new aircraft for logistics during 1946-1959.

 In 2011, Lviv airport served 296,900 passengers, a 38% decline from 2010.
-Passenger traffic is expected to exceed 3.7 million by 2020.
-An average of 480 flights fly from the airport every day.

-Existing facilities and expansion project at Lviv International Airport
+Existing facilities at Lviv airport

 The airport’s 1,778m² terminal building serves 300 passengers an hour.
 It includes three passenger sectors and one VIP hall.